End Of An Era: Microsoft Retires Internet Explorer

 For the next several months, users who click the IE icon will be redirected to Microsoft Edge, the company’s newer answer to web browsing, in “IE mode.”
 IE mode allows users to access older, Internet Explorer-based websites and applications from Edge.
 Eventually, Microsoft plans on releasing a Windows Update that will remove all IE icons from devices.

 “The web has evolved and so have browsers,” Sean Lyndersay, General Manager of Microsoft Edge Enterprise, said in the blog post Wednesday.
-“Incremental improvements to Internet Explorer couldn’t match the general improvements to the web at large, so we started fresh.”READ MORE: 1 Dead After Car Drifts Off Road, Overturns Into Water Near Stockton
+“Incremental improvements to Internet Explorer couldn’t match the general improvements to the web at large, so we started fresh.”READ MORE: Firefighters: 1 Person Suffers Moderate Burn Injuries In Fire At Fairfield Apartment Complex

 IE’s retirement impacts all currently supported versions of Windows 10 Home, Pro, Enterprise, Edu and IoT.